davpqb/davpqb/README.md

-# Hey, It's Davis 👋
+# Hey, I'm Davis 🤠

 I am a first-generation, bilingual (Spanish/English) Computer Science student at the **University of Maryland, Baltimore County**, with hands-on experience across radar systems, full-stack development, and cybersecurity.